 The 'bots are eventually going to be solar powered.
 They will sit collecting energy until they have enough to run through a movement or communications cycle.
 When they decide to move (the target is to have them move for 15-20 seconds every 15-20 minutes) they will wander randomly for the first half the cycle to ensure that they spread and explore.
 During the second half, they will realize that they're 'hungry' and will use light detection to head for the brightest area they can see, bettering their chances of recharging quickly.

 A few of the settings (ones for, say, motor speed or level of contrast it looks for when seeking light) will be left for them to decide for themselves.
-When they sit out a cycle and go into a communications phase, they'll use IR LEDs to broadcast their efficiency level, and what their settings currently are.
+When they sit out a cycle and go into a communications phase, they'll use small radio transmitters to broadcast their efficiency level, and what their settings currently are.
 All the other 'bots in the immediate area will compare their own efficiency to the one broadcast, and nudge their own settings closer to the broadcasting 'bot's, or ignore them if they're doing better.
 Eventually, this yes/no better/worse behavior should help each other find the best settings for whatever environment that they're placed in.

 To ensure that the 'bots go through the full range of their settings, random mutations will be introduced into their settings.
 Mutations that prove beneficial will spread through the swarm.
 The ones that don't will disappear within a few hours or days depending on how often they interact with their hivemates.
 This presented us with the first behavioral question we ran into before we'd even begun: Can the 'bots even exist individually?
 We didn't explicitly set out to design this behavioral aspect in, but a single 'bot might not be able to.
 It will still generate random mutations in it's code, but without at least one companion to compare it's efficiency with, it might get itself so far out of whack that the amount of power from sunlight it gathers during the day won't be sufficient for it to survive the night.